Labiaplasty and Labia Reduction Melbourne.

 At your consultation, your surgeon will listen to your concerns, discuss your goals, and help you understand whether a surgical or non-surgical option may be suitable.

-Your Options at Aesthetica Image Centre
+Your options at Aesthetica Image Centre

-Surgical techniques for Labiaplasty
+Surgical techniques for labiaplasty

 There are several approaches to labiaplasty, and your surgeon will recommend the most appropriate one for you: